I get a lot of questions so wanted to help out by sharing my information I’ve learned along this sometimes slippery publishing path!

 I get asked about more books ALL.
 THE.
 TIME.
 I’m working on it.
 I really am!
 Writing is my passion and now with an agent, I’m hoping to get more stories cranking and out into this world!

-Exciting update: 2 new stories – Amira’s Picture Day (Holiday House) and Let Me Show You The Way (Eerdmans) are projected for publishing in 2019!
+Exciting update: 3 new stories – Amira’s Picture Day (Holiday House) and I Can Help (Eerdmans), Unsettled (HarperCollins 2021) were published in 2021!
+And more books are on their way – Golden Girl, Anisa’s International Day, Milloo’s Mind, and the list goes on!
 For more information on these new and upcoming stories click here for the scoop!

 (Copyright Cynthia Leitich Smith (Cynsations, 2015).
 Used with permission.
 See her blog post here.

 12. What’s the story behind your debut recent middle grade novel?

 I worked for many years on my novel in verse and am delighted and humbled to announce I have a middle grade book for older children coming out in 2021.
 Here is the story behind the book deal going on auction.
 This book is based on my experiences moving to the United States.

 13. Any middle grade or picture books you recommend?